 Amarnath cave in Jammu and Kashmir is located near Srinagar and is known for its shrine to the Hindu deity Shiva, which is said to be thousands of years old.
 It has an icy stalagmite that resembles the Shiva Linga.
 Surrounded by snowy mountains, it is situated at an altitude of 3,888 meters and is only open in the summer.

-The small villages of Badami, Aihole and Pattadakal (all on the banks of Malaprabha River) are known for intricately carved temples, caves and forts, all made from sandstone.
-They were once a part of the Chalukya Dynasty, which ruled the area between the 6th and 12th century.
+The small villages of Badami, Aihole, and Pattadakal (all on the banks of Malaprabha River) are known for intricately carved temples, caves, and forts, all made from sandstone.
+They were once a part of the Chalukya Dynasty, which ruled the area between the 6th and 12th centuries.
 Don’t miss the 18-armed dancing Shiva at the Badami Caves, and the beautiful waterside Bhutanatha Temples.

 Located on the banks of the Baghani River in Madhya Pradesh, the Bagh Caves are a set of 9 sandstone rock-cut monuments that are known for their outstanding Buddhist mural paintings and carvings.
 They are said to date back to the 4th century AD.